GoodVibe: Security-by-Vibe for LLM-Based Code Generation

 \subsection{Design Intuition}

 \ourname is motivated by an analogy to how humans regulate behavior.
 Humans possess broad, transferable knowledge, but safe behavior is enforced through learned constraints, such as safety norms or professional standards, that guide \emph{how} this knowledge is applied.
 These constraints do not replace general capability; they act as internal control mechanisms.
 We argue that a similar structure exists in code language models.
-A pretrained code LLM already knows how to generate syntactically correct and functionally effective code, including for security-sensitive tasks.
-In this work, we refer to secure code as implementations that follow common security best practices (e.g., validating untrusted inputs, using APIs safely, and avoiding unsafe memory operations), and insecure code as functionally correct implementations that omit such safeguards.
-The core issue is therefore not insufficient capability, but \emph{insufficient security awareness}: when security requirements are implicit or absent, the model defaults to common but potentially insecure coding patterns.
+A pretrained code LLM already knows how to generate syntactically correct and functionally effective code, including for security-sensitive tasks.\footnote{We refer to secure code as implementations that follow common security best practices (e.g., validating inputs and using safe memory operations), and insecure code as functionally correct code that omits such safeguards.} The core issue is not insufficient capability, but \emph{insufficient security awareness}: when security requirements are implicit or absent, the model defaults to common but potentially insecure coding patterns.
 In fact, improving security in this setting does not require relearning how to code.
 Instead, it requires reinforcing internal control mechanisms that bias generation toward secure practices.
 Retraining the entire model is thus unnecessary and potentially harmful. \ourname aims to identify and selectively strengthen a small set of such security control mechanisms.

 Since such control mechanisms are not explicitly labeled within the model, as discussed in Section~\ref{subsec:security structure identification}, \ourname infers it indirectly by observing how the model behaves when asked to \emph{judge} code security.
 Neurons that exert a strong influence on security-related decisions are treated as the model’s internal security controls.
 By selectively adapting these neurons, \ourname increases the likelihood that security considerations are applied during code generation, even when the user does not explicitly request secure code.
 Furthermore, in large transformer models, individual neurons typically capture low-level features or partial signals, while higher-level behaviors are distributed across multiple neurons~\cite{elhage2021mathematical}.
 Following this, we argue that the security control logic emerges from groups of neurons that respond similarly to security-relevant patterns.
 As detailed in Section~\ref{subsec:neuron selective tuning}, \ourname captures this structure by jointly adapting neurons with correlated behavior, enabling the model to efficiently and robustly internalize security constraints.
 In doing so, \ourname improves security behavior while preserving the model’s overall coding capabilities.